ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 And when you allow that answer, you can create a *language* on which the halting problem is tractable.
 You can write a program that will tell you truthfully whether any program written *in that language* will terminate; and for any other program, will say "I don't know".
 (Perhaps expressed in words like "syntax error on line 1".)

 Now, the halting problem is tricky.
 It turns out that if you create a language like that, there are a lot of interesting things that programs written in that language just won't be able to do.
 But there are also lots of interesting things that they can do.
-To give three examples of such languages:
+To give three examples of such languages[^nonterminating]:

+[^nonterminating]: To nitpick myself: these aren't just languages for which you can prove termination, they're languages which never terminate, at least not for finite inputs.
+I don't offhand know any languages which are Turing-incomplete but have the ability to loop forever, though such a thing can exist.

 * Regular expressions are really useful for certain operations on strings, but that's about all they're good for.
 * SQL is really useful for working with databases.
 According to someone on stack overflow, the ANSI SQL-92 standard was Turing-incomplete and the ANSI SQL-99 standard is Turing complete.
 (No word on the SQL-96 standard that came between these.)
 But I've never actually needed the feature that makes it Turing-complete; so at least for my purposes, it might as well not be.
 * Coq is used for proving math theorems.
 It's an interesting one because when you write your program, you have to also provide a proof that your program terminates.
+(I think this is slightly false, but again, good enough for the point I'm making.)

+So although these languages can't do much, they can still do enough to be useful.
+And in the domains where they're useful, being able to prove non-termination is a useful property of the language.
+If you had to write a SQL query in C, it would be all too easy to write some C code that would accidentally loop forever.

-I'm trying to illustrate here something important, which is that there's a tradeoff between what I'll call expressiveness and legibility.
+I'm trying to illustrate here something that seems to me important, which is that there's a tradeoff between what I'll call expressiveness and legibility.
 A programming language is *expressive* if you can easily write many interesting programs in it; it's *legible* if you can easily say many interesting things about the programs you've written in it.
-And I claim that the most expressive programming languages won't be the most legible, and vice-versa; though there will certainly be languages which are neither expressive nor legible.
+And I claim that the most expressive programming languages won't be the most legible, and vice-versa; though there will certainly be [languages](https://en.wikipedia.org/wiki/Malbolge) which are neither expressive nor legible.
 This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.

-I haven't defined these very well, but hopefully the kinds of things that I mean will become clear.
-I will clarify that both of them are highly dimensional; and that "raw computational power" is one of the things that expressiveness can point at, and "human readability" is one of the things that legibility can point at, but neither of those are synonyms.
+I haven't defined these very well, but hopefully some examples will help.
+I will also clarify that both of them are highly dimensional; and that "raw computational power" is one of the things that expressiveness can point at, and "human readability" is one of the things that legibility can point at, but neither of those are synonyms.

+* Perl-compatible regular expressions are more expressive than true regular expressions, but harder to make time and space guarantees about.

+* Under certain assumptions, Haskell's monadic IO gives you legibility (because you can look at the type of a piece of code and know that it doesn't depend on external state) and costs you expressivity (because a function can only bring in external state if its caller allows it to).
+The assumptions in question are false (partly because `unsafePerformIO` exists), but I've been able to get away with pretending they're true (partly because `unsafePerformIO` is punishable with excommunication).

+* Custom operators don't gain or cost much in terms of legibility and expressivity, since they're equivalent to function calls.
+But operator overloading gains expressivity at the cost of legibility (you no longer know that `a + b` will do anything remotely like an addition).
+This is especially true given dynamic typing.

+* Macros cost legibility in forms like "this code that looks like a function call will call a function" and "this code will not be affected at runtime by the phase of the moon during compilation".
+They gain expressivity in forms like DSLs and parsing config files at compile time.

 2.

 So we've got this tradeoff, and in our programming language design we try to navigate it.
 We try to find kinds of legibility that can be bought for little cost in expressiveness.
 Or more precisely, we try to find kinds of legibility *that we care about*, and that can be bought for little cost in *kinds of expressiveness that we care about*.

 And Hindley-Milner type systems are a tradeoff that's proved fairly successful, both in direct use and as inspiration.
-At my company[^my-company], we use Elm, which runs on a HM type system.
-(Elm might need minor extensions to HM, to deal with extensible record types; I'm not sure.
-With that one possible extension, I think all of Elm's types can be expressed in an HM system.)
+At my company[^my-company], we use Elm, which runs on an approximately HM type system.
+(I don't think it's pure HM, due to extensible record types.)
 We also use Haskell, which runs on a type system that extends HM in many directions.
 Haskell's system is more expressive and less legible, but still successful.
 (I'll mostly be using Elm for examples in this post, and not extensible records.)
+ML and OCaml are other notable languages based on HM, though I haven't used either.

 [^my-company]: "My company" is a phrase which sometimes means "the company I own or run" and sometimes "the company I work for".
 Here it means the latter.
 I don't know an unambigous way to phrase that which I don't find slightly awkward, so instead I'm using a super-awkward footnote.
 But, y'know.
 Ironically, or something.